StratoKit/strato-db/Readme.md

 The important things are tested, our goal is 100% coverage.

 Multi-process behavior is not very worked out for the `EventSourcingDB`.
 Since it's layering a single-locking queue on top of SQLite, it works without problems, but no effort is made to avoid double work.
+To have DB slaves, the idea would be to either use distributed SQLite as implemented by BedrockDB, or to distribute the event queue to slaves and have them derive their own copy of the data.

 Take a look at the TODO.md, there are plenty of improvements planned.